emilisev/AndroidAPSdocs/docs/EN/Configuration/Preferences.md

 - To reduce number of notifications you can either use a wider BG target range or increase percentage of the minimal request rate.
 - This defines the relative change required to trigger a notification.

-(Preferences-advanced-meal-assist-ama-or-super-micro-bolus-smb)=
 ## Advanced Meal Assist (AMA) or Super Micro Bolus (SMB)

 Depending on your settings in [config builder](../Configuration/Config-Builder.md) you can choose between two algorithms:

 - [Advanced meal assist (OpenAPS AMA)](Open-APS-features-advanced-meal-assist-ama) - state of the algorithm in 2017
-- [Super Micro Bolus (OpenAPS SMB)](Open-APS-features-super-micro-bolus-smb) - most recent algorithm recommended for beginners
+- [Super Micro Bolus (OpenAPS SMB)](../Usage/Open-APS-features.md#super-micro-bolus-smb) - most recent algorithm recommended for beginners

 ### OpenAPS AMA settings